EU Commission shoots for stars with increased space budget

-BRUSSELS (Reuters) - The European Commission said on Wednesday it planned to increase its budget for space programs to 16 billion euros ($18.85 billion) between 2021 and 2027, aiming to consolidate the bloc’s role as a “space power”.
+BRUSSELS, June 6 (Reuters) - The European Commission said on Wednesday it planned to increase its budget for space programmes to 16 billion euros ($18.85 billion) between 2021 and 2027, aiming to consolidate the bloc’s role as a “space power”.

 “(The budget) sends a strong signal that the European Union, Europe is a space power and intends to remain a space power for a long time,” said Elzbieta Bienkowska, the EU’s Industry Commissioner.